Boardtalk/phpbbTest/README.md

-phpbbTest
+phpBBTest
 =========

-This is a basic test of a Phpbb Extension
+This is a basic test of a phpBB Extension

 Adds a second FAQ link in header/breadcrumbs area